Dust extraction: The risks of dust and how to prevent them

 If you're interested in setting up an account, all you need to do is pop an email over to [email protected] and we'll do the rest!

-Dust extraction features: Using hoods and water to suppress dust
+Dust extraction features Guide: Using hoods and water to suppress dust

 husqvarna air cube cleaner

-Dust Extraction Features: Using Hoods and Water to Suppress Dust
+Dust Extraction Features Guide: Using Hoods and Water to Suppress Dust

 With the Go Home Healthy campaign in full swing, we thought we’d look at some of our most popular tools that come with dust extraction features.
 Our angle grinders in particular offer a variety of different extraction options, from in-built suppression to external dust extraction units.
 We’re going to take a quick look at a few different types of dust suppression and pick out our most popular tools for each.